circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 {: #overview }
 {:.no_toc}

-For convenience,
-CircleCI maintains several Docker images.
+For convenience, CircleCI maintains several Docker images.
 These images are typically extensions of official Docker images and include tools especially useful for CI/CD.
-All of these pre-built images are available in the [CircleCI org on Docker Hub](https://hub.docker.com/search?q=circleci&type=image).
-Visit the `circleci-images` GitHub repo for the [source code for the legacy CircleCI Docker images](https://github.com/circleci/circleci-images).
+This document will provide an overview of best practices when using a convenience image.
+Please note that we advise using the **next-generation** images convenience images rather than **legacy images** (as explained below).

+If you would like to directly search for an image, you can browse CircleCI Docker images in the following locations:

-Visit the [Developer Hub](https://circleci.com/developer/images/) for links to all the repositories for each next-gen image.
+- Visit the [Developer Hub](https://circleci.com/developer/images/) for links to all the repositories for each next-gen image.
-Visit the `circleci-dockerfiles` GitHub repo for the [Dockerfiles for the CircleCI Docker images](https://github.com/circleci-public/circleci-dockerfiles).
+- Visit the `circleci-images` GitHub repo for the [source code for the legacy CircleCI Docker images](https://github.com/circleci/circleci-images).
+- All CircleCI pre-built images are available for browsing on [Docker Hub](https://hub.docker.com/search?q=circleci&type=image).

 _**Note:** CircleCI occasionally makes scheduled changes to images to fix bugs or otherwise improve functionality, and these changes can sometimes cause affect how images work in CircleCI jobs.
 Please follow the [**convenience-images** tag on Discuss](https://discuss.circleci.com/tags/convenience-images) to be notified in advance of scheduled maintenance._

 ### Examples
 {: #examples }